Eat less and Live Longer?

 Could a very low calorie diet be the key to a long and healthy life?
-This is what a Science Daily article suggests.
+This is what a Science Daily article in 2014 suggested.

 For many years now there has been evidence that reducing the food available to a number of different species (calorific restriction) results in their living longer.
 However, this has usually been found in studies with mice or fruit flies in the controlled conditions of a laboratory.

 Human beings differ from mice and fruit flies in a number of important respects – and their everyday lives are affected by a wider range of factors than animals in a laboratory.
 So can eating less help humans live longer?

 Studies in monkeys are probably a more valuable source of research.
 They live longer than laboratory animals and are biologically closer to humans.
 One study found that rhesus monkeys lived longer if they ate moderately less.
 However, another study found that eating less made no difference to the monkeys’ longevity.

 What both studies agreed is that eating less resulted in healthier monkeys.
 The first study showed lower levels of cancer, cardiovascular disease, diabetes and brain deterioration.
 The second found a statistically significant reduction in cancer and a less significant delay in the onset of diabetes, arthritis and cardiovascular problems.

 When the two studies were reviewed, in an article published in Nature in 2017, the authors concluded that the benefits of calorie restriction extended to diseases that are among the most prevalent in human clinical care including cancer, cardiovascular disease and parameters associated with diabetes.